WhitnyNicole/meal_plan_tracker/README.md

 # Meal Tracker:

-This is a simple CRUD/MVC app built with Ruby and the Rails framework and JS frontend that will allow a user to keep track of all of their meals
+This is a simple CRUD/MVC app built with Ruby and the Rails framework and JS frontend that will allow a user to keep track of all of their meals.

 Users have the ability to:
 <br><br>